1978 United States Senate elections: Alaska

 Republican Ted Stevens won reelection to a second full (his third total) term, defeating Democrat Donald Hobbs.

 Arkansas

 Following the death of senator John L. McClellan, then Kaneaster Hodges Jr. was appointed by governor David Pryor to fill the vacancy until a special election could be held.
-In this election, Democratic state governor David Pryor defeated former Republican challenger Thomas Kelly Jr. to serve the six years term.
+In this election, Democratic state governor David Pryor defeated former Republican challenger Thomas Kelly Jr. to serve the six-year term.

 Colorado

 Democrat Floyd Haskell decided to run for re-election to a second term, but was defeated by William L. Armstrong, the Republican nominee and the U.S. Representative.

 Delaware

 Democratic United States senator Joe Biden won re-election to a second term, defeating Republican challenger James H. Baxter Jr., the Delaware Secretary of Agriculture.

 Georgia

 Democrat Sam Nunn won re-election to a second term.

 Idaho

 Republican James A. McClure was elected to a second term in office.

 Illinois

 Republican Charles H. Percy ran for re-election to a third term in the United States Senate.
 Percy was opposed by Democratic nominee Alex Seith (D), attorney and former member of the Cook County Zoning Board of Appeals.
 Though Percy had been expected to coast to re-election over Seith, a first-time candidate, the election quickly became competitive.
 In the last few days of the campaign, a desperate Percy ran a television advertisement that featured him apologizing and acknowledging that, "I got your message and you're right."
 Percy's last-ditch effort appeared to have paid off, as he was able to edge out Seith to win what would end up being his third and final term in the Senate.